Featured Author with these

 I don't claim to be an oracle, but I am now I am going to do some Writing on the Wall.

-● If Donald Trump is not victorious in 2020 the country will descend into chaos, deprivation, and Socialist Hell.
+If Donald Trump is not victorious in 2020 the country could descend into deprivation and Socialist Hell.

 What do you think?
 Foreshadowing or fallacy?
 We shall see.